 The reasons East Harbour Regional Park is an Ecological Treasure

-East Harbour Regional Park is one of the eight ecological treasures of Lower Hutt that is maintained by the Royal Forest & Bird Society.
+East Harbour Regional Park is one of the eight Lower Hutt ecological treasures.
 The park is on the eastern side of Wellington Harbour, and is managed by Greater Wellington Regional Council.

 The park is an ecological treasure because:

 - It is one of five Wellington regional parks which provide protection for important landscape, heritage and environment values in Wellington.
 East Harbour Regional Park itself provides protection for the Northern Forest, Parangarahu Lakes and their wetla nds, and Baring Head.

 - Parts of East Harbour Regional Park have been protected for many years.
 Greater Wellington has developed the park to the point where it is now managed as a single unit.

 - East Harbour Regional Park provides recreational and open space opportunities, and this helps to promote public interest and education in conservation.
 Its forest is readily accessible to the public.
 Its hills are steep but it does provide tracks for a variety of ages and fitness levels.

 - Community involvement in management of the park’s activities is intense and includes track minding, monitoring, weeding and research into the promotion of community involvement.

 - Greater Wellington, Forest & Bird, and the general community are challenged to manage the recreational, community and commercial uses in a sustainable way that also protect the environmental and cultural heritage values.

 Features of East Harbour Regional Park